sampixel/elite/README.md

     - `value` *(number)(optional)* this value will act based on the object's mode (range=?-?)
       - if mode is `norm` then the image will be scaled based on the scale factors (range=1-1)
         ```lua
           player:load(1)  -- the player's image will be scaled
         ```
       - if mode is `quad` then the image will apply a value to each frame to prevent bleeding (range=1-5)
         ```lua
           player:load(3)  -- a value of 3 will be applied to each frame
+        end
         ```

 From `love.update(delta)`